-At our request, the underwriters have reserved up to % of the ADSs being offered by this prospectus (assuming exercise in full by the underwriters of their option to purchase additional ADSs) for sale at the initial public offering price to certain of our directors, executive officers, employees, business associates and members of their families.
-The directed share program will be administered [by with respect to ADSs offered through the directed share program in the U.S. and] by CLSA Limited with respect to ADSs offered through the directed share program outside of the U.S. We do not know if these individuals will choose to purchase all or any portion of these reserved ADSs, but any purchases they do make will reduce the number of ADSs that are available to the general public.
+At our request, the underwriters have reserved up to 7% of the ADSs being offered by this prospectus (assuming exercise in full by the underwriters of their option to purchase additional ADSs) for sale at the initial public offering price to certain of our directors, executive officers, employees, business associates and members of their families.
+The directed share program will be administered only outside of the U.S. by CLSA Limited.
+We do not know if these individuals will choose to purchase all or any portion of these reserved ADSs, but any purchases they do make will reduce the number of ADSs that are available to the general public.
 Any reserved ADSs that are not so purchased will be offered by the underwriters to the general public on the same terms as the other ADSs offered by this prospectus.

-We estimate that our share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately US\$.
+We estimate that our share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately US\$2.3 million.